huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 Note that FlashAttention can only be used for models using the `fp16` or `bf16` dtype, so make sure to cast your model to the appropriate dtype before using it.

-By default, `torch.nn.functional.scaled_dot_product_attention` selects the most performant kernel available, but to check whether it is available in a given setting (hardware, problem size), you can use [`torch.backends.cuda.sdp_kernel`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) as a context manager:
+By default, `torch.nn.functional.scaled_dot_product_attention` selects the most performant kernel available, but to check whether a backend is available in a given setting (hardware, problem size), you can use [`torch.backends.cuda.sdp_kernel`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) as a context manager:

 ```diff
 import torch